-A Southeast Asian country, Thailand is popular for its lavish royal palaces, tropical beaches, ornate temples exhibiting figures of Buddha and ancient ruins.
+A Southeast Asian country, Thailand is popular for its lavish royal palaces, tropical beaches, and ornate temples exhibiting figures of Buddha and ancient ruins.
 In the capital city, Bangkok, an advanced cityscape ascends next to tranquil canalside communities and the iconic Temple of the Emerald Buddha Temple, Wat Pho, and Wat Arun.
 Nearby beach resorts consist of fashionable Hua Hin and bustling Pattaya.

 A Country of Smiles

 Thailand is often known as the “Land of Smiles”, and also as a jewel of Southeast Asia.
-It is rightly celebrated for its rich cultural heritage, which is crafted over 700 years.
+It is rightly celebrated for its rich cultural heritage, which is crafted for over 700 years.
 A very welcoming country from high arts and performance to the friendly earthiness of village life.
 The Thai people are quite friendly and its culture will definitely captivate and charm you.
 The country is all about smiles and is one of the pillars of The tourism industry in Thailand.
-On the most famous island hopping route in the country, the banana pancake trail, one can find some aggressive Thai people handling annoying tourists every day and might appear grumpy.
+On the most famous island-hopping route in the country, the banana pancake trail, one can find some aggressive Thai people handling annoying tourists every day and might appear grumpy.
 However, this does not mean that one can generalize the entire country.
 Thailand is one of the friendliest countries in the world and is always eager to help out a stranger.